 5. How will you ensure compliance?

 When it comes to Digital Risk Protection, compliance should never be about box checking against a notional list of capabilities that “should” be in place according to best practice.
 It should be focused on preventing or mitigating digital risk, wherever it originates, however unlikely.
 DRP solutions can help ensure compliance from a brand and security regulation perspective.
 Identifying genuine but poorly configured digital assets, and identifying fake web properties are two of the ways in which DRP can help organisations enforce brand compliance.
-From a compliance perspective, DRP solutions can present digital risks in reporting formats that comply with, for example, the Unified Compliance Framework (UCF), or other standardised ways.
+From a compliance perspective, DRP solutions can present digital risks in specific formats, helping organisations prove that they adhere to compliance frameworks, such as the NIST Cybersecurity Framework and ISO27000.

 Cybersprint is expert in helping organisations identify and eliminate digital risks to their data, operational continuity and revenue, wherever they originate online.